McLaren 600LT on Track - Is This Their Finest Road Car to Date?

 The first corner approaches, a touch of the brakes sees me lurching forward in my seat to be caught by the belt.
 It’s a tight hairpin.
 Staying in second, I ease it through the apex.
 Wheels straight and it’s on the power again.
 Redline approaching and into second.
 Bang.
 It feels like I’ve just been hit from behind.

-It’s nothing to worry about, that’s just how it changes gear…with all the fierceness of what feels like a canon being fired directly behind you.
+It’s nothing to worry about, that’s just how it changes gear…with all the fierceness of what feels like a cannon being fired directly behind you.

 The jolt is caused by some fancy tech McLaren have borrowed from the 650S, dubbed ‘inertia push’ it uses the spinning motion of the flywheel to deliver that kick when changing up.
 It gets rather addictive.
 You feel as if you’re piloting a thoroughbred race car.